 5. Lego Measurement

 Gather a pile of similar-sized Legos or similar building blocks that fit together.
-Ask your child to choose a small number of toys or household objects.
+Ask children to choose a small number of toys or objects.

 Design a chart showing those objects (drawings and/or names of objects), along with a prediction and results column for each.

-After measuring one object as a practice to get the idea of how many Legos it takes, have your child predict and then measure how many Legos fitted together each object measures.
+After measuring one object as a practice to get the idea of how many Legos it takes, have kids predict and then measure how many Legos fitted together each object measures.

 NOTE: Unifix Cubes are made specifically for this purpose and are all the same size.